Overview

 The Dunhill Medical Trust

 The results of the pilot study were very promising but the sample of patients was small.
 One of the reasons for this was that the project relied on people coming to Durham to take part, which can be a problem for people with PSP who often have mobility problems.
-To try and address these issues we (Dan and Neil) joined with Drs Alison Lane and Tony Atkinson (Durham University), Dr Clare McDonald (Queen Elizabeth Hospital, Gateshead), Dr Uma Nath (City Hospitals, Sunderland), and Prof Richard Walker (Northumbria Healthcare NHSFT), and in 2018 we secured funding for a new three-year project from the Dunhill Medical Trust.
-This project will involve a much larger group of participants, and by taking the tests to people’s homes rather than asking people to travel to Durham, we hoped it would be much more inclusive and accessible than the pilot.
+To try and address these issues we (Dan and Neil) joined with Drs Alison Lane and Tony Atkinson (Durham University), Dr Clare McDonald (Queen Elizabeth Hospital, Gateshead), Dr Uma Nath (City Hospitals, Sunderland), and Prof Richard Walker (Northumbria Healthcare NHSFT), and in 2018 we secured funding for a new three-year project from the Vivensa Foundation (formerly Dunhill Medical Trust).
+This project involved a much larger group of participants, and by taking the tests to people’s homes rather than asking people to travel to Durham, we hoped it would be much more inclusive and accessible than the pilot.
 However, just as we were about to begin the pandemic struck, and the project was put on hold.

 Restarting